begbaj/ViT-VS/README.md

 For real-world use, you'll need:

 - A robot capable of utilizing a velocity controller for the end-effector (servoing)
-- An RGBD camera mounted on the endeffector
+- A RGBD camera mounted on the endeffector
 - Preferably a Nvidia GPU

 We utilized: